CharlieBurton10/luxe_retreat/README.md

 ### Performance Testing

 [PageSpeed Insights](https://pagespeed.web.dev/) was used to measure the performance and speed of the main website pages.
+There were also a few performance suggestions which could be implemented in future iterations.

 |     Page      |     Mobile    |    Desktop    |
 | ------------  | ------------- | ------------- |